qzaidi/qzaidi.github.com/_posts/2013-05-14-node-in-production.markdown

 {% endhighlight %}

 ### Redis with hiredis.
-  Unless you are a creature of the dark ages still running a traditional LAMP stack, chances are you will use some nosql.
+Unless you are still in the dark ages ,running a very traditional LAMP stack, chances are you will use some nosql.
 My advice, don't bother with anything else, just stick to redis.
-Express by default recommends to store session in redis, and we use redis for caching data from mysql.
+In our case, we use redis for session storage, and as a caching layer for mysql and other data.

 If you use redis in production, use it with hiredis driver.
 Without hiredis, we have seen redis choke the server even at moderate loads.
+Hiredis is an async implementation of the redis protocol, as opposed to a javascript implementation.

 ### Profile often, with the v8 profiler.

 The v8 profiler is easy to enable, you just add the --prof switch to node.
-And it will save you a lot of time trying to figure out memory or CPU issues.
+It will save you a lot of time if you get stuck with memory or CPU issues, and even otherwise, its a good idea to know where the bottlenecks are.

+{% highlight bash %}
+$ node --prof app.js
+{% endhighlight %}

-It creates a v8.log file, which you can then process with tools like node-tick.
+This creates a v8.log file, which you can then process with tools like node-tick.

 {% highlight bash %}
 $ npm install -g node-tick